craydata/SFMC-SQL-QueryEditor/README.md

 ```

-## Query: Find Subscribers by Date or Time Frame
+## Query Subscribers by Date or Time Frame

 Write a query using Automation Studio’s query activity to find subscribers according to the date or time frame.